-The time of year with warmer water lasts for 3.8 months, from June 28 to October 22, with an average temperature above 65°F. The day of the year with the warmest water is August 24, with an average temperature of 66°F.
+The time of year with warmer water lasts for 3.8 months, from June 29 to October 23, with an average temperature above 65°F. The month of the year in Lisbon with the warmest water is August, with an average temperature of 66°F.

-The time of year with cooler water lasts for 3.6 months, from January 3 to April 21, with an average temperature below 60°F. The day of the year with the coolest water is February 22, with an average temperature of 58°F.
+The time of year with cooler water lasts for 3.6 months, from January 3 to April 22, with an average temperature below 60°F. The month of the year in Lisbon with the coolest water is February, with an average temperature of 58°F.

 To characterize how pleasant the weather is in Lisbon throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Lisbon for general outdoor tourist activities is from late May to late September, with a peak score in the second week of July.